klagroix/ambient-weather-to-mqtt/README.md

 ## Running

+### Prerequisites

+1. You must have [MQTT](https://www.home-assistant.io/integrations/mqtt/) installed and running
+2. You must have a way of running docker containers
+3. You must have an Ambient Weather weather station (tested with WS-2902C)

 ### Docker

 The following command can be used to run the docker container locally.
 Update the environment variables to suit your environment.
 A full list of environment variables can be seen below.